auabake/auabake/README.md

-### Hi I'm a software developer 👨‍💻 working remotely 🚀
+### Hi I'm a software Engineer 👨‍💻 working remotely 🚀

-- 🌱 I’m currently learning cloud computing on AWS and Azure.
+- 🌱 I’m currently learning cloud computing on AWS, Azure and GCP.

-- ❓ Speak English / Swahili.

 - ⚡ Fun fact: I Like learning new technologies.